sandro-gaiarin/AVR-Darts/README.md

 The dart_table prefab uses models from Synty.
 The DartTableController.cs script is attached to the prefab.
 It does require a list of the darts that spawn in on the table; six areprovided.
 The Button grandchild "InnerButton" calls the ResetDarts() function thatcan be found in DartTableController.cs; this is required for the reset button to work.

 The red_dart prefab is a variant of dart.
 For multiplayer functionality, make sure  red_dart has the "Player Two" boolean checked.
 The "Thrown" boolean should not be used on either dart variant.

+## Note
+Please see the NPC_ReadMe.md file for information on configuring the CPU opponent.